Matty-chul/cloud_texture_classifier/README.md

 - A standard classifier using Convolutional Neural Networks (CNN) architecture, which employs special neuron layers called convolutional filters to perform convolutions across the database images and extract the relevant feature pattern;
 - An experimental, more recent classifier using simple Artificial Neural Netowrk (ANN) architecture in which the input database of images is refined into individual vectors of texture codes using Local Ternary Patterns.

+Explaining the repository contents:
+- kaggle folder contains **training_classifiers** and **testing_classifiers** notebooks developed using the Kaggle IDE, used for training the designed architectures and test already identified optimal models, respectively;
+- google colab folder contains the **file_extraction_procedure** notebook developed using the Google Colab IDE and represents the code used for extracting textures out of images (more on this aspect in a second), the code is purely demonstrative and does not function on its own ( however, following instructions written in the notebook, it can be configured to run successfully on your personal Google Drive)

+Most of the resources have already been made publicly and will be listed here:
+- training_classifiers and testing_classifiers can already be found publicly on kaggle <a href ="https://www.kaggle.com/code/mateiciulei/training-classifiers" target="_blank"> here (training) </a> and <a href = "https://www.kaggle.com/code/mateiciulei/testing-classifiers/edit" target = "_blank"> here (testing) </a>;
+- the CCSN database of images used for this project can also be found <a href = "https://www.kaggle.com/datasets/mateiciulei/ccsn-public" target = "_blank"> here (CSSN_database) </a> (the version loaded on Kaggle);
+- the alternative database of extracted textures can be found <a href = "https://www.kaggle.com/datasets/mateiciulei/descriptori-ltp-ccsn" target ="_blank"> here (LTP_database) </a>;
+- the collection of different optimal models identified can be found <a href = "https://www.kaggle.com/models/mateiciulei/clasificatoare_nori/Keras/optiuni/1" target="_blank"> here (optimal_models) </a>;

 ### Extracting Textures Using Local Ternary Patterns

 Local Ternary Patterns represent the upgraded, noise-resistant version of Local Binary Patterns.
 Extracting textures using Local Ternary Patterns involves iterating over all the pixels (excluding borders) within an image and calculating individual texture codes over a given fixed spatial region surrounding the reference pixel, most commonly the 8 contiguous pixels.
 The texture codes are calculated by substracting the value of the reference pixels from the neighboring pixels and by filtering these results through a three-branch comparator function factoring in a flat noise resistance value, each neighboring pixel gets assigned a value of either 1, 0 or -1.